cmayomsft/BotToBot-Handoff/CSharp/README.md

 # BotToBot-Handoff Sample Bot

-A sample that shows how to create a single bot user experience that is made up of independly developed and deployed bots.
+A sample that shows how to create a single bot user experience that is made up of independently developed and deployed bots.

-In this sample, the user has a conversation with a single "main bot" that "hands-off" the conversation to various "sub-bots" for it's functionality.
-Each sub-bot can be developed and deployed independently by disparate teams, even using differnt programming languages supported by the [Bot Framework](https://dev.botframework.com/).
+In this sample, the user has a conversation with a single "main bot" that "hands-off" the conversation to various "sub-bots" for its functionality.
+Each sub-bot can be developed and deployed independently by disparate teams, even using different programming languages supported by the [Bot Framework](https://dev.botframework.com/) (C# and JavaScript).

-For example, consider an "intranet bot" for a large enterprise that includes support for conversations about HR, Finance, HelpDesk, etc. Like an intranet site is made up of sub-sites (developed indpendently) for HR, Finance, HelpDesk, etc. and linked into a common navigation scheme, an "intranet bot" could provide navigation to different sub-bots for each function and hand-off conversations to the appropriate sub-bot.
+For example, consider an "intranet bot" for a large enterprise that includes support for conversations about HR, Finance, HelpDesk, etc. Like an intranet site made up of independently developed sub-sites for HR, Finance, HelpDesk, etc., an "intranet bot" could provide navigation to different sub-bots for each function and hand-off conversations to the appropriate sub-bot.

 ### Prerequisites